 Since the introduction of digital assets, including digital “coins” or “tokens,” market participants have been left to speculate if they should fall under the purview of federal securities laws.
-U.S. Securities and Exchange Commission (SEC) Chairman Jay Clayton and Director of the Division of Corporate Finance William Hinman had previously provided significant guidance on the applicability of federal securities laws to Initial Coin Offerings (ICOs) and the sale of digital tokens (see our January 2018 blog post available here and our June 2018 blog post available here), but up to now the SEC had not officially released its position.
+U.S. Securities and Exchange Commission (SEC) Chairman Jay Clayton and Director of the Division of Corporate Finance William Hinman had previously provided significant guidance on the applicability of federal securities laws to Initial Coin Offerings (ICOs) and the sale of digital tokens, but up to now the SEC had not officially released its position.
 On April 3rd, the regulator released much anticipated guidance that ends any speculation and confirms advice Michael Best provided to clients to date (see, for example, our analysis of the application of federal securities laws to digital assets in this Utah Bar Journal article).

 Whether or not federal securities laws are applicable depends on whether an offering involves a “security.”
 Federal securities laws provide an extensive list of items classified as a “security.”
 One of such items is the broad term “investment contract.”
 In SEC v.
 W.J.
 Howey Co., 328 U.S. 293 (1946), the Court articulated the so-called “Howey test” to determine if an investment is considered an “investment contract.”
 The elements of the Howey test are: (i) an investment of value, (ii) in a common enterprise, (iii) with an expectation of profit, (iv) that are derived from the efforts of others.
 If all four elements are met, then such investment would be classified as an investment contract, and thus triggering federal securities laws.